Beef on wick

 A note about Heineken and Amstel: Both of these global brands are owned (along with scores of other brands around the world) by the Heineken International behemoth, and—despite the ever-popular Heineken Experience—both are brewed at the same big breweries well outside Amsterdam.
 The Experience is best thought of as more an adult theme park than a functioning brewery.

-Where: Our favorite of the Amsterdam microbrewers was Brouwerij ’t IJ (Funenkade 7), founded in 1983.
+Where: Our favorite of the Amsterdam microbrewers was Brouwerij ’t IJ (Funenkade 7, map), founded in 1983.
 It’s hard not to love this place: Located on the eastern outskirts of town under an old windmill, it’s all communal wooden benches—inside and out—delicious house beers, many brewed in the Belgian style; and a friendly, low-key vibe of regulars, locals, families, beer nerds, and (smart) tourists getting their drink on.
 All of its beers are unfiltered, unpasteurized, and top-fermented.

 When: The brewery’s tasting room is open daily, 2pm-8pm.
 Tours are offered Fri-Sun at 3:30pm and 4pm (€4,50).